HappyRouting: Learning Emotion-Aware Route Trajectories for Scalable In-The-Wild Navigation: Appendix

 \subsection{Classifier Feature Importances}

 We \chreplaced[id=1AC]{analyzed}{analyze} how decisive each contextual input feature is for our human emotional state classification model.
 We \chreplaced[id=1AC]{extracted}{extract} the feature importance (Gini impurity) of the input variables in a leave-one-participant-out situation in Figure~\ref{fig:feature_importances}.
-The variable 'greeness' shows the highest importance for the classifier to predict the likely emotional state on the road.
+The variable 'greenness' shows the highest importance for the classifier in predicting the likely emotional state on the road.
 This likely comes from the fact that roads with high green value scores likely go through rural areas with less traffic flow influencing emotions positively.
-Thus 'greeness' is a good proxy input for positive emotional states~\footnote{\textcolor{black}{The training data of the classifier is unbiased containing green areas and urban road data.}}.
+Thus, 'greenness' is a good proxy input for positive emotional states~\footnote{\textcolor{black}{The training data of the classifier is unbiased, containing green areas and urban road data.}}.

-The feature importances are aggregate metrics and do not convey any participant-dependent importance measures for a specific routing choice (local feature importance measures such as SHAP values are needed for this).
-Here, we only \chreplaced[id=1AC]{analyzed}{analyze} the feature importance of the emotion classification model, a route-specific analysis of the road properties can be found in section~\ref{subsec:road_characteristics}.
+The feature importances are aggregate metrics and do not convey participant-dependent importance measures for a specific routing choice (local feature importance measures such as SHAP values are needed).
+Here, we only \chreplaced[id=1AC]{analyzed}{analyze} the feature importance of the emotion classification model, a route-specific analysis of the road properties can be found in Section~\ref{subsec:road_characteristics}.